Part-DB/Part-DB-server/README.md

 * Automatic thumbnail generation for pictures
 * Use cloud providers (like Octopart, Digikey, farnell or TME) to automatically get part information, datasheets and prices for parts
+* API to access Part-DB from other applications/scripts

 With these features Part-DB is useful to hobbyists, who want to keep track of their private electronic parts inventory, or makerspaces, where many users have should have (controlled) access to the shared inventory.